pingswept/me30-website/content/logistics/syllabus.md

 ### Textbooks

 There are two recommended textbooks for the class.
 You are not required to buy either, but you are strongly encouraged to consider independent modes of learning as a supplement to the rest of the course.
 This is a fancy way of saying that when you get stuck on something, try reading a few pages from the books below about the topic.
 Then think some, and then read again, then more thinking.
-If you actually read and absorbed even 20% of these two books, you would know a LOT abou
+If you actually read and absorbed even 20% of these two books, you would know a LOT about electronics.

 1. [Practical Electronics for Inventors, Fourth Edition, by Paul Scherz and Simon Monk](https://www.amazon.com/Practical-Electronics-Inventors-Fourth-Scherz/dp/1259587541/), $22.49 in print, and also available as a free [e-book from Tisch Library](https://tufts-primo.hosted.exlibrisgroup.com/permalink/f/k87dab/TN_cdi_askewsholts_vlebooks_9781259587559)
 2. [Making Things Move by Dustyn Roberts](https://www.amazon.com/Making-Mechanisms-Inventors-Hobbyists-Artists/dp/0071741674/), $19.79 in print, and also available as a free [e-book from Tisch Library](https://www-accessengineeringlibrary-com.ezproxy.library.tufts.edu/content/book/9780071741675)